-When a group of projects is arranged towards achieving a certain goal this is said to be a program.
-It is a collection of small projects to deliver or achieve certain higher goals.
-The simplest example of a program is the degree program in a school or college, where multiple courses correspond to the projects.
-In this, a program will be completed when all projects are completed and the certificate/degree is awarded.
+When a group of projects are arranged towards achieving certain goal this said to be a program.
+It is collection of small projects to deliver or achieve certain higher goal.
+The simplest example for program is the degree program in a school or college, where multiple courses correspond to the projects.
+In this a program will be completed when all projects are completed and the certificate/degree is awarded.